Moonrise (Stanisław Masłowski)

-Moonrise (Polish: Wschód księżyca) is a 1884 nocturne, landscape painting by the Polish artist Stanisław Masłowski.
+Moonrise (Polish: Wschód księżyca) is an 1884 nocturne, landscape painting by the Polish artist Stanisław Masłowski.
 It is an oil-on-canvas painting, which measures 124 x 220 cm and is signed: "SMasłowski/Wars.
 84.".

 Description

 The painting shows a late evening, nocturne view of the vast panorama of the sky and the water.
 The water view is separated by a streak of sandy levee/dike and a number of trees – almost naked, leafless trunks.
 On the sky's background, gray horizontal cloud streaks are visible.
 Just above the horizon the golden-yellow shield of the Moon, partially covered with a gray, cloudy stripe, is painted.
 Its reflection over the surface of the water is visible in the shape of a golden vertical streak running from a distant horizon, towards the viewer.

 In the present painting Masłowski has solved the problem of dim light, the problem of its subtle gradation.
 The water, the sky, and the trees are the object of careful painter's attention.